 A home equity loan, on the other hand, is more like a traditional installment loan.
 So, instead of having a set credit limit, a lump sum of money will be deposited directly into your bank account.
-That money will be accompanied by a repayment term and fixed interest rate (some lenders offer variable rates too), the length of which you’ll discuss with your lender.
+That money will be accompanied by a repayment term and fixed interest rate (some lenders offer variable rates too), the length of which you’ll discuss with your lender in Victoria.
 Again, you’ll typically need to have built up at least 20% equity before you can qualify.

 Repayment periods are usually less lengthy than the average HELOC but are a better choice for homeowners who have larger, more short-term expenses to deal with, such as buying new furniture or appliances or to consolidate a large amount of debt all in one go.

 Interested in knowing how much it costs to buy a house in one of Canada’s major cities?
 Check this out.

 During your study of home equity products, it’s possible that the term “second” mortgage has come up at some point.
 This idea can be a little confusing as neither a HELOC or a home equity loan can technically qualify as a mortgage in the traditional sense.
 Nonetheless, all three products are comparable because of the ways you would go about applying for and repaying them.

 Trying to find a traditional mortgage in Victoria?
 Check this out.

 The process is labeled as such because both a HELOC and a home equity loan would fall into the second position next to your primary mortgage.
 That is if your first mortgage has not yet been paid in full.
 Typically, you can do this through your original lender or a secondary source in Victoria if you’re looking for a better rate.
 The effect, however, is the same, in that you’ll have two mortgage products listed on your credit report.